salwil/effective_sw_testing_hs22/labAssignment2/assignment.md

 `ExerciseName.java` and `ExerciseNameTest.java`.
 The file without `Test` suffix is the file that you need to test, the file with the `Test` suffix is the file where you have to write your solution.
-In the mockito-exercise there are not only tests but also some enhancements in the class under test as part of the solution required.
+In the mockito-exercise there are not only tests, but also some enhancements in the class under test as part of the solution required.

 For `andy` to work properly, you should not add any other files to the